HomeLearning CenterWhat Are Recurring Payments and How Automation Can Streamline the Processes

 8. Keep Track of Customer Payment Status

 Another method to avoid missed payments is to keep track of your customers’ payment status.
-Through our real-time dashboard, you can have a bird’s eye view on the customer’s total outstanding amount and promise to pay date which you can edit and save.
+Through our real-time dashboard, you can have a bird’s eye view of the customer’s total outstanding amount and promise to pay date which you can edit and save.
 You can even see the assigned customer manager in case you’d like to push for further follow-ups.

 9. Handle Disputes Like a Pro